 Water Pipeline Monitoring Systems have emerged as a reliable solution to maintain the integrity of the water distribution infrastructure.
-Various emerging technologies such as the Internet of Things, Physical Cyber Systems, and machine tomachine networks are efficiently deployed to build a Structural Health Monitoring of pipeline and invoke the deployment of the Industrial Wireless Sensor Networks (IWSN) technology.
+Various emerging technologies such as the Internet of Things, Physical Cyber Systems, and machine to-machine networks are efficiently deployed to build a Structural Health Monitoring of pipeline and invoke the deployment of the Industrial Wireless Sensor Networks (IWSN) technology.
 Efficient energy consumption is imperatively required to maintain the continuity of the network and to allow an adequate interconnection between sensor nodes deployed in the harsh environment.
-In this context, to maximize the Lifetime of the WSN underwater Distribution system domain is a primordial objective to ensure its permanently working and to enable a promising solution for hydraulic damage detection according to diverse performance metrics In this context, the data aggregation techniques are well-designed and various smart algorithms are developed to reduce the quantity of transmitted data and to minimize the energy consumption.
-In this project, we combine between data aggregation and clustering algorithm in order to improve the WSN Lifetime.
-Data aggregation applied in order to eliminate redundant data either from different sensor nodes at the same time or from the same sensor node at various time steps .NS2 simulator tool has been used to evaluate existing and proposed system performance .
-Then, efficient data aggregation allowing the redundancy elimination at the cluster and sensor node level improves more the results ans reduces the energy consumption I. INTRODUCTION At present, most pipeline sensors are connected using wired networks.
-Wired networks are either copper or fiber optic cables.
-The wired networks are usually connected to regular sensor devices that measure specific attributes such as flow rate, pressure, temperature, sound, vibration, motion, and other important attributes, see Fig.1.
+In this context, to maximize the Lifetime of the WSN underwater Distribution system domain is a primordial objective to ensure its permanently working and to enable a promising solution for hydraulic damage detection according to diverse performance metrics In this context, the data aggregation techniques are welldesigned and various smart algorithms are developed to reduce the quantity of transmitted data and to minimize the energy consumption.
+In this project, we propose a Hybrid Low Energy Adaptive Clustering Hierarchy in order to improve the WSN Lifetime.
+Clustering applied in order to eliminate redundant data either from different sensor nodes at the same time or from the same sensor node at various time steps .NS2 simulator tool has been used to evaluate existing and proposed system performance.
+Then, efficient dataaggregation allowing the redundancy elimination at the cluster and sensor node level improves more the results and reduces the energy consumption see Fig.1.
 The wires are not used for communication only but also to transfer electrical power to different parts of the pipeline system to enable the sensors, actors, and communication devices to function.
 Power for the pipeline resources and networks can be provided by different sources like Solar Energy, Pipeline Flow Energy and other External Energies.